Victorious-Life-Church/victorious-life/index.md

 Sunday morning 10am Worhsip Service

-Thursday 12/24 VLC Community candel light service on the front lawn

-Sunday morning 12/27 Seeing 2020 with Jesus vision

-Thursday 12/31 Bring the new year in with friends as VLC offers open houses

-2021 will be the year of extreme focus as we look to the One.
+2021 will be the year of extreme focus Scripture we hear "Joshua 1:9"